Free eclipse glasses: the record of August 12, 2026

 No old glasses: models from 1999 or before 2015 may have invisible micro-cracks.
 During the 1999 eclipse, the shortage led to improvised "protections" that caused 147 documented cases of severe retinal damage.

-Honestly: free distribution is a great public health initiative, and if you can benefit from it, do so.
-But it has three weaknesses:
+Free distribution is a great public health initiative, and worth taking up wherever it exists.
+But 2026 exposed its three weaknesses:

-- →Timing : As in 1999, demand will explode in the final days when it is too late to order online.
+• Timing : As in 1999, demand exploded in the final days, when it was already too late to order online.

 Get my glasses →